toitware/artemis-releases/README.md

 Flash the device with the specification.

-Change the apps (for example a different entry point, or a different solar version).
+Change the containers (for example a different entry point, or a different solar version).

 Change the sdk-version and Artemis-version, but make sure the combination is supported (use `artemis sdk list` to get all possible combinations).